 Cathy Malchiodi, today’s leading authority on Art Therapy says, “The soul’s palette is so many things: an agent of transformation, a therapy for the psyche, a salve for the body and mind, and a remedy for the ills of individuals, communities and the world.
 Visual images, whether made of canvas or clay, produce profound physical and emotional benefits and were an unending source of inner knowledge.

 They were a way to get to the soul of the matter, to go on a soul search.

 Like an artist’s palette that contains an infinite spectrum of colors and choices for creating, our soul’s palette is a boundless source of wisdom and wellness.
-Expressing yourself creatively through drawing, painting, sculpture, and photography – allows you to tape into a source of inner wisdom that can provide you guidance, sooth emotional pain, and revitalize your being.”
+Expressing yourself creatively through drawing, painting, sculpture, and photography – allows you to tap into a source of inner wisdom that can provide you guidance, soothe emotional pain, and revitalize your being.”

-They all allow you to tap into a source of inner wisdom that can provide you guidance, sooth emotional pain and revitalize your being.
+They all allow you to tap into a source of inner wisdom that can provide you guidance, soothe emotional pain, and revitalize your being.
 We simply have to let our hands work their magic.
-I agree with Oliver Wendell Holmes’ words, a mind, stretched to new ideas, never goes back to its original dimensions.
+I agree with Oliver Wendell Holmes’s words, a mind, stretched to new ideas, never goes back to its original dimensions.